 History of Octolapse

-I got the idea for Octolapse when I attempted to manually make a stabilized timelapse by hand editing my GCode files.
+I got the idea for Octolapse when I attempted to manually make a stabilized timelapse by hand-editing my GCode files.
 To accomplish this I used the excellent and simple GCode System Commands plugin.
 The timelapse worked great, but it required a lot of effort which I didn’t want to put in every time.
 I received several requests for instructions on how to create a stabilized timelapse, so I decided to give plugin development a go.
-I’ve never done one before (or programmed python or knockout or anything open source), but figured I could contribute something good to the community.
-This is my “thank you” to all of the makers out there who have contributed your time and effort!
+At the time I had never written any OctoPrint plugins (or programmed Python or Knockout or anything open source), but I figured I could contribute something good to the community.

 View the Octolapse license.